Showing posts with label lion. Show all posts

 Cotton Balls

-Our next stop was the Indian Mound.
+Our next stop was the Indian Mound

 She and I both walked to the top of the mound.
 Lots of steps!

-43 feet Earthen Mound was built about 500 BCE.
+43 43-foot Earthen Mound was built about 500 BCE.

-Inside the museum, Ava learned about the timeline of the Native Americans during the Paleo-Indian Period, the Archaic Period, the Woodland Period, and the Mississippian and Historic Periods.
+Inside the museum, Ava learned about the timeline of the Native Americans during the Paleo-Indian Period, the Archaic Period, the Woodland Period, and the Mississippian and Historic Periods

-We saw arrowheads and many American Indian artifacts.
+We saw arrowheads and many American Indian artifacts

-On the way home we stopped at McDonalds to get Ava a kids chicken nugget meal.
+On the way home, we stopped at McDonald's to get Ava a kid's chicken nugget meal.

-We stopped at Smokin Jalapeño for tacos.
+We stopped at Smokin' JalapeƱo for tacos.

 We took our food home to eat.